University access; your right to privacy

 Some departments that maintain servers or internal networks may collect usage data and may monitor such servers or networks to ensure adequate technical performance.
 Departments that collect such data are expected to protect the privacy of those using the resources.
 It is also important to note that the University may be required to produce such data in compliance with a valid subpoena or court order.

-The University also provides some access to files and documents residing on University-owned equipment (and/or transmitted via the University’s network services) to outside vendors who have been contracted with to provide technology services.
+The University also provides some access to files and documents residing on University-owned equipment and systems (and/or transmitted via the University’s network services) to outside vendors who have been contracted with to provide technology services.
 The University contracts with such vendors contain firm provisions for security of information and for the privacy of members of the University community who may use those services.

 Degrees of privacy

 Students, for whom the University effectively is a residence during the academic year, normally are afforded a high degree of privacy.
 University employees, who are provided with the use of University resources for work-related purposes, are afforded a lesser degree of privacy.
 For example, employees may be directed to share certain work files and information with others or to make a computer account accessible to a supervisor to assure effective backup or execution of the work when no other practical means exist for sharing the needed information readily and securely.
 In the event that business-related files (including e-mail and digitized voice messages) stored on an employee's account or workstation must be accessed, whether because of unexpected absence, death, or termination of employment, or other necessity, such files may be accessed by the employing department after consultation with the Office of Human Resources, Office of Dean of the Faculty, Office of Dean for Research, and/or Department of Public Safety, as appropriate and based on business need.
 On employee termination, supervisors are expected to assure that passwords to computers, other networked devices, and accounts are obtained and changed if the work of the unit requires access to data or resources previously managed by the employee, and that copies of critical work product remain available following the employee’s separation from the University.